mfjohnson/HDP_ClusterServer_Maintenance/README.md

 ## How to steps:
    - leverage existing Ansible 'hosts' file used in the above step.
 Specify one of the servers as belonging to the 'ambari' group.
 This server will be the location of the Ambari-server instance.
 All servers shoudl go to the all group.
    - Execute the command 'ansible-playbook uninstallHDP.yml'.
 This playbook will assure that all the components setup as part of the provision are 'absent' from all the cluster nodes.

+# Configure Oracle for Ambari, Hive and Oozie Metastore Usage
+For enterprise HDP users with deep skills in Oracle and who do not want to use the standard HDP metstore definitions
+## Playbook name: OracleAmbariConfiguration.yml
+## Pre-conditions
+   - An instance of Oracle is already installed and running when the playbook is run.
+   - The provisionHDP.yml playbook has already run successfully and that ambari-server setup has not yet been run.
+Make certain to verify that the provisionHDP.yml playbook has the ambari-server setup play commented out.
+   - A 'oracle' Ansible Host is defined with a single server definition
+   - password less ssh is defined for the oracle user

+## How to steps:
+   - Confirm the vars within the playbook are as desired
+   - run the playbook: 'ansible-playbook OracleAmbariConfiguration.yml'